ministryofjustice/moj-frontend/docs/style-guide.md

 ### acronyms and initialisms

 Acronyms and initialisms in services do not need to be spelt out if they are well understood by your audience.
-This also helps if it’s difficult to spell them out, such as in a table.
+This also helps if it's difficult to spell them out, such as in a table.

-If users are familiar with the acronym or initialism but you would still like to help them, you can spell it out afterwards, for example ’PDU (probation delivery unit)’.
+If users are familiar with the acronym or initialism but you would still like to help them, you can spell it out afterwards, for example 'PDU (probation delivery unit)'.

 For guidance or long-form content, spell them out on first mention (following the [abbreviations and acronyms guidance on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#abbreviations-and-acronyms)).